fhars/dcos16/readme.md

 The code has been tested in dcpustudio.

+The license is MIT as that is the first well known open source license I found that did in fact exist in 1988 (GPL v1 is 1989).

 The kernel provides the following calls.
 All calls that return preserve registers X, Y, Z, I, J, yield does addtionaly keep A, B, C and SP.
 No assumptions should be made about O.